J-Charles7/HackAdemy/Vuln/XSS/README.md

 ```
 This function appends to thr document body the user input.
 It replaces the user input containing <script> by " ".
 For example, if a user inputs ```<script>alert("test");</script>``` the result will be ```alert("test");``` and then will not be executed.
-This kind of escapping is very unuseful,
+This kind of escapping is very unuseful.
+If the attacker choose ```<SCRIPT>alert('test');</SCRIPT> the replace method is case sensitive, so the js script will be executed.